Extremal rays of the embedded subgroup saturation cone

 (a) Take $\mathcal{L}' = \mathcal{L}\otimes (\tau^*\mathcal{M})^{-1}$, and set $\mathcal{M}' = i^* (\mathcal{L}')$.
 Observe that

 is actually just $\mathcal{O}_U$.
 Consequently, $\gamma_{\mathcal{M}'}$ is trivial and (2) applies:

-The latter contains a nowhere vanishing section, the constant function $1$, so say $i^*(\sigma) =1$ by the isomorphism.
+The latter contains a nowhere-vanishing section, the constant function $1$, so say $i^*(\sigma) =1$ by the isomorphism.
 If $\sigma$ itself vanishes anywhere on $\tau^{-1}(U)$, it must not vanish on $\op{im}(i)$ since $1$ does not vanish on $U$.
 But any vanishing of $\sigma$ elsewhere can be propagated to $\op{im}(i)$ by Levification, which cannot be.
-So $i^*(\sigma)$ is a nowhere vanishing section of $\mathcal{L}'$.
+So $i^*(\sigma)$ is a nowhere-vanishing section of $\mathcal{L}'$.
 We conclude that $\mathcal{L}'$ is trivial, which gives the result. \end{proof}